 HOW To Say No

-When in doubt, you’re just too busy to take on another project/client.
+When in doubt, you’re simply too busy to take on another project/client.
 I know it isn’t the most truthful reason, but some of us need a scapegoat because we are just not good at saying no. And besides, there are those rare occurrences when the stars align and a “no” turns into a “yes”.
 It’s the way to go for keeping someone on the back burner.

 “You’re too needy!”
-TRANSLATION “You require more time and effort than I’m able to give.”
+TRANSLATION: “You require more time and effort than I’m able to give.”

 “You think you know it all and try too often to tell me how to do my job.”
-TRANSLATION “We have creative differences that make solutions very difficult to formulate.”
+TRANSLATION: “We have creative differences that make solutions very difficult to formulate.”

 “You call me way too late in the evenings, request last minute changes, and are inconsiderate!”
-TRANSLATION “My business standards are x,y, and z and I’m afraid that our ideas no longer complement each other.”
+TRANSLATION: “My business standards are x,y, and z and I’m afraid that our ideas no longer complement each other.”

 “My other clients aren’t nearly as difficult as you are!
-And they pay me on time and don’t always ask for a discount!”
+And they pay me on-time and don’t always ask for a discount!”
 TRANSLATION “I have decided to scale back on the amount of clients I have so that I can better focus and prioritize.”